ManhTrinhNguyen/Jenkins/README.md

 **User Share Library in Jenkinfile**

 - In order to use function in Jenkins Share Lib I have to import that Share Lib : `@Library('jenkins-shared-lib')` .
+I can also choose specific version if I have `@Library('jenkins-shared-lib@2.0')`

   - 'jenkins_shared_lib' : is the name that I gave when defining in global library